tynatsuhara/giffle/README.md

 ## limitations

 GitHub caches all images in markdown files using [camo](https://github.com/atmos/camo).
-Even with proper cache-busting headers, images still get cached for a short period of time.
+Even with proper cache-busting headers, images still get cached for a few minutes.